Ranil Jayawardena: Early life and career

-Jayawardena served as a councillor of the Borough of Basingstoke and Deane in Hampshire from 2008 to 2015.
+Jayawardena served as a councillor on Basingstoke and Deane Borough Council from 2008 to 2015.
 During his time as a councillor, he was also the Cabinet Member for Finance and Property, before being made Deputy Leader of the council.
 He invested in "community safety patrollers" to target anti-social behaviour and littering and provided half an hour free parking in "short stay car parks in Top of the Town".

 Parliamentary career

-James Arbuthnot, the MP for North East Hampshire, indicated in 2011 that he would retire at the next parliamentary election which was due to be held in 2015.
-Jayawardena was selected in an open primary as the parliamentary candidate for the constituency in 2013.
-Other short-listed individuals for the seat included future MPs Victoria Atkins and Helen Whately.
-He went on to be elected as the MP for the constituency at the 2015 general election with 35,573 votes (65.9% share) and a majority of 29,916.
-This was the largest margin of victory by any Conservative MP in the election.
+At the 2015 general election, Jayawardena was elected to Parliament as MP for North East Hampshire with 65.9% of the vote and a majority of 29,916.
 During the election, the candidate for the UK Independence Party was suspended after making a death threat towards Jayawardena.

-In his maiden speech, he outlined his belief in the rule of law, in human rights and in equality before the law being matched by equality in opportunity, and that rights must be balanced by responsibilities.
+In his maiden speech, Jayawardena outlined his belief in the rule of law, in human rights and in equality before the law being matched by equality in opportunity, and that rights must be balanced by responsibilities.

 In December 2015, he voted to support Prime Minister David Cameron's plans to carry out airstrikes against ISIL targets in Syria.
 In the 2015–17 parliament, he was part of the Home Affairs Committee and the International Trade Committee.

+Jayawardena supported Brexit in the 2016 Brexit referendum.

-After becoming an MP, he continued to be vocal about local issues that he had supported as a councillor such as protecting weekly bin collections.
-Jayawardena supported Brexit in the June 2016 United Kingdom European Union membership referendum.
+Jayawardena in February 2017 publicly continued to support local issues that he had supported as a councillor such as protecting weekly bin collections.

-He held his seat in the 2017 general election with 37,754 (65.5%) votes and a majority of 27,772.
+At the snap 2017 general election, Jayawardena was re-elected as MP for North East Hampshire with a decreased vote share of 65.5% and a decreased majority of 27,772.

 In June 2017, he shut down his Twitter account after labelling it as "a platform full of trolls, extremists – and worse".
-After the 2017 election, he was re-appointed to the International Trade Committee and also joined the House of Commons' Procedure Committee.